 Insider's Tips: Take insect repellent containing no less than 15% DEET.
 Nothing else will deter Amazon mosquitos! — by Katy Shorthouse from Aspiring Adventures

 Machu Picchu, one of the most revered tourist attractions in the world, is like a dream come true for most travelers.
 This ancient city is one of the highlights of Peruvian history and it is that one Inca city that was never discovered by the Spaniards.
 What makes this destination even more spectacular was that it remained hidden from the world until explorer Hiram Bingham discovered it in the year 1911.
-Machu Picchu draws millions of tourists each year and is known to be the most popular attraction of South America.
+Machu Picchu draws millions of tourists each year and is known to be the most popular attraction in South America.
 The best way of exploring the Lost City of the Incas is by traversing the invigorating Inca Trail which lets you follow the exact footsteps of Hiram Bingham, the man who discovered Machu Picchu.
 Catch a glimpse of Machu Picchu, built in a typical Inca style, with beautiful, polished dry-stone walls of quarried granite stone.

 Peru is a haven for trekkers who want the ultimate trekking experience with nature, and the country boasts some of the best treks in the world with varying degrees of difficulty.
-If you are unable to trek the classic Inca Trail then do read our guide on the 10 best treks in Peru that include Lares trek, Salkantay trek, Santa Cruz trek, and Huayhuash Trek.
+If you are unable to trek the classic Inca Trail then do read our guide on the 10 best treks in Peru that include the Lares trek, Salkantay trek, Santa Cruz trek, and Huayhuash Trek.

 One of the best ways to explore the historic beauty of Lima is through a walking tour.
-Most of the major attractions are located quite close to each other, and you can explore things like the Central Market, a museum, ancient buildings, historic churches and breathtaking squares in the same tour.
+Most of the major attractions are located quite close to each other, and you can explore things like the Central Market, a museum, ancient buildings, historic churches, and breathtaking squares on the same tour.
 A tour of the historic center usually takes up half your day, and you can also make use of knowledgeable guides who offer insights into the history and introduce you to some of the local folklore.
-Other highlights of the tour include sampling the local beverage, Chicha de Jora, and visiting the very first bar of Lima.
+Other highlights of the tour include sampling the local beverage, Chicha de Jora, and visiting the very first bar in Lima.
 And don’t forget to explore Park of the Wall, a place that lets you enjoy views of the colorful Rimac district houses and uncover exotic stories about old-world pirates.
-These are just a few, find out what the top 10 things to do in Lima.
+These are just a few, find out what the top 10 things to do in Lima are.

 Good to know: Very few attractions in Cusco manage to portray the cultural exchange between Spanish and Inca architectural styles better than Qorikancha.
 The stonework on display in this historical site is bound to leave you mesmerized.